-Fire clay is not as well defined a type of clay as either ball clay or kaolin.
-The term "fire clay" refers to refractoriness or resistance to heat, and clays which vary widely in other properties may be called "fire clays" if they are refractory.
+Fire clay is not so well defined a type of clay as either ball clay or kaolin.
+The term "fire clay" refers to refractoriness or resistance to heat, and clays which vary widely in other properties may be called fire clays if they are refractory.

 Some fire clays are very plastic and some lack plasticity, and the fired color may vary.
-Any clay which resists fusion or deformation up to about 1500° may be called "fire clay."
-Such refractoriness or resistance to heat means that the clav is relatively pure and free from iron, although most fire clays burn to a buff or brownish color, sometimes with darker splotches which are due to concentrations of iron-bearing minerals.
+Any clay which resists fusion or deformation up to about 1500° may be called fire clay.
+Such refractoriness or resistance to heat means that the clay is relatively pure and free from iron, although most fire clays burn to a buff or brownish color, sometimes with darker splotches due to concentrations of iron-bearing minerals.

-Fire clays are useful in a great variety of products, principally in the manufacture of fire brick and other refractory parts for kilns, furnaces, boilers, and melting pots.
-Industries such as steel, copper, and other metallurgical industries could not operate without fire brick furnaces in which high temperature smelting is done.
+Fire clays are useful for a great variety of products, principally in the manufacture of fire brick and other refractory parts for kilns, furnaces, boilers, and melting pots.
+Industries such as steel, copper, and other metallurgical industries could not operate without fire brick furnaces in which high-temperature smelting is done.

 Fire clays are also used as additions to stoneware bodies or to bodies for saggers and other kiln furniture where an increase in refractoriness is desired.
-In stoneware bodies, fire clay may furnish a desirable roughness or "tooth" to the body.
+In stoneware bodies fire clay may furnish a desirable roughness or "tooth" to the body and may also give texture to the body because of the presence of dark iron spots.
 Fire clay is also useful in mudding-in kiln doors, making clay pats for pyrometric cones, and for wadding under kiln shelves and sagger lids.